GAMR: A Guided Attention Model for (visual) Reasoning: In depth analysis of GAMR

 \paragraph{Noise}

-We even checked the robustness of \textit{MAREO} to noise.
+We even checked the robustness of \textit{GAMR} to noise.
 We added Gaussian white noise to the dataset to perform this experiment with 0 mean and .05 variance.
-We found a negligible difference in the test accuracy of the model with noise when compared to the case without any noise (Fig.~\ref{fig:esbnnoise},~\ref{fig:svrtnoise}).
-We even went further to change the type of the noise to salt and pepper while testing the same model.
+We found a negligible difference in the test accuracy of the model with noise when compared to the case without any noise (Figure~\ref{fig:esbnnoise},~\ref{fig:svrtnoise}).
+We even went further to change the type of noise to salt and pepper while testing the same model.
 Nevertheless, the model learned the rules delivering nearly the same test accuracy as before.